About the Design Team

 Stu Sirota is founding principal of TND Planning Group, a consulting practice focused on sustainable community design, traditional town planning, and transportation planning for livable communities.
 With 20 years experience, Sirota has been responsible for a broad range of planning work that emphasizes compact, mixed-use, walk able neighborhoods, downtown revitalization, regional land use and transportation planning, transit-oriented and pedestrian/bicycle planning.
 He is experienced in charrette facilitation and holds a certificate from the National Charrette Institute.
 Sirota's prior positions include 11 years as a senior planner with the Maryland Transit Administration, and six years as a professional associate in urban land use and transportation planning with Parsons Brinkerhoff.

 Geoff Ferrell, Principal, Ferrell-Madden Associates, has produced urban design projects across the United States for fifteen years.
 His work is featured in the book The New Urbanism by Peter Katz.
-Before establishing his own firm in 1992, Mr. Ferrell was a designer/code writer for Duany Plater-Zyberk Architects and Town Planners in Miami and later served 2 years as the Director of Urban Design for the Treasure Coast Regional Planning Council in Florida.
+Before establishing his own firm in 1992, Mr. Ferrell was a designer-code writer for Duany Plater-Zyberk Architects and Town Planners in Miami and later served two years as the Director of Urban Design for the Treasure Coast Regional Planning Council in Florida.
 Current projects include urban design and form-based code writing for the City of Peoria Illinois, and the Form-Based Coding element of the new Denver, Colorado Unified Development Code (with Duncan Associates.)
 Mr. Ferrell holds a Master of Architecture degree with a Certificate in American Urbanism from the University of Virginia, a Bachelor of Architecture from Oregon School of Design, and a Bachelor of Science in Public Policy from Willamette University.
 He is an adjunct faculty member for the Virginia Tech Department of Urban Affairs and Planning and frequently speaks on the topics of planning, design, and form-based codes.
 Mr. Ferrell is a Charter Member of the Congress for the New Urbanism.

 A licensed architect, Sarah Lewis received a Bachelor of Architecture degree from the University of Tennessee in 1988.
 In 1994, after six years as an architect with Skidmore, Owings & Merrill, she joined the planning and design firm, Torti Gallas to work on the HOPE VI Lafayette Courts in Baltimore, and new town developments including King Farm in Rockville Maryland and Celebration in Florida.
 After working on a number of international charrettes and successful residential projects, she moved to Ayers Saint Gross in 2001 to concentrate on mixed-use projects.
-Over the next 6 years, her project experience ranged from campus planning to architectural/urban design guidelines to rewriting land use regulations and zoning implementation for institutional, civic, and private clients.
-Three notable projects under her guidance have won Congress for the New Urbanism Charter Awards: the College Town Study for Lexington Kentucky (2006), the infill/redevelopment plan with architectural and urban design guidelines for the historic Beall’s Hill neighborhood in Macon Georgia (2005), and the Concept Plan for Rebuilding Long Beach Mississippi (2007).
-Ms. Lewis joined Ferrell Madden, Associates in May 2007.
+Over the next six years, her project experience ranged from campus planning to architectural/urban design guidelines to rewriting land use regulations and zoning implementation for institutional, civic and private clients.
+Three notable projects under her guidance have won Congress for the New Urbanism Charter Awards: the College Town Study for Lexington Kentucky (2006), the infill/redevelopment plan with architectural and urban design guidelines for the historic Beall’s Hill neighborhood in Macon Georgia (2005), and the Concept Plan for Rebuilding Long Beach Mississippi (2007) Ms. Lewis joined Ferrell Madden, Associates in May 2007.

 Principal of Toole Design Group, Jennifer Toole is a nationally-recognized leader in multi-modal planning and design, providing expert consultation on bicycle and pedestrian projects throughout the United States.
 Jennifer established Toole Design Group to bring together like-minded professionals who take a creative approach to modern transportation and urban design issues, and has since built a growing, multi-disciplinary practice with a reputation for outstanding quality and unwavering focus on clients' needs.
 Over the course of her career, Jennifer has been involved in several national publications, including AASHTO's first edition of the Guide to the Planning, Design and Operation of Pedestrian Facilities.
 In addition, she served three terms as the President of the Association of Pedestrian and Bicycle Professionals (APBP).
-When not busy running her growing company, Jennifer volunteers her time to organize Walk to School Day at her children's elementary school in Columbia, MD.
+When not busy running her growing company, Jennifer volunteers her time to organize Walk to School Day at her children's elementary school in Columbia, Maryland.

 William J. Schultheiss, PE